CDK Global: History

+Acquisitions and sales

+In 2006, ADP acquired BZ Results.

 On October 1, 2014, ADP Dealer Services division was spun-off to form the independent company CDK Global.
-The CDK in the company's name was inspired from different acquisitions; C from Cobalt Digital Marketing, D from the original ADP Dealer Services business and Kerridge Computer Company, a UK-based DMS supplier acquired by ADP in 2005, from which the 'K' stems.
+The CDK in the company's name was inspired from different acquisitions; C from Cobalt Digital Marketing, D from the original ADP Dealer Services business, and K from Kerridge Computer Company, a UK-based dealer management system (DMS) supplier acquired by ADP in 2005.

-Notable acquisitions include BZ Results (Automotive Dealer Services), winner of the 2006 “Innovative Company of the Year”, by ADP in 2006.
+In May 2017, CDK Global announced its intention to acquire rival DMS supplier Auto/Mate Dealership Systems, but the proposed acquisition was blocked by the Federal Trade Commission in March 2018 on the grounds that it would reduce competition in an already concentrated market.

 In 2020, CDK Global announced the sale of its international operations (to be called Keyloop) to Francisco Partners, as an effort to focus more on its North American business.

 On April 7, 2022, CDK Global agreed to be acquired by Brookfield Business Partners and institutional partners for a total enterprise value of $8.3 billion.
-The deal will offer CDK investors $54.87 for each share held, representing a 30% premium.
+The deal offered CDK investors $54.87 for each share held, representing a 30% premium.
 Brookfield completed the deal on July 6, 2022.

+June 2024 ransomware attack

+On June 19, 2024, CDK experienced a ransomware attack that took most of its services offline, disrupting thousands of car dealerships across the US and Canada.
+An Eastern European and Russian hacker group, thought by security researchers to be BlackSuit, claimed responsibility and demanded tens of millions of dollars in ransom.
+On June 21, CDK paid $25 million in bitcoin to a cryptocurrency account connected with BlackSuit, and on June 23, began the process of restoring services, later advising that the work would not be completed before June 30.
+By July 4, access for nearly all dealers had been restored.

+Shares in CDK's parent company lost over 5.7% value in the wake of the attack, while share prices of large auto dealers Sonic, Group 1 and AutoNation dropped up to 4.4%.
+JD Power estimated that due to the outage, U.S. retail unit sales in June 2024 would decrease by up to 7.2% from June 2023.
+At least eight lawsuits alleging negligence were filed against CDK by dealerships whose operations were affected by the outage.
+Within the first two weeks, the dealers recorded financial losses amounting to approximately $605 million.